OpenDSA/OpenDSA/RST/source/Development/ListArrayViz.rst

 .. inlineav:: AlistCON1 ss
    :output: show

-This process takes :math:`\Theta(n)` time if there are :math:`n` elements already in the list.
-If we wish to insert at position :math:`i` within a list of :math:`n` elements, then :math:`n - i` elements must shift toward the tail.

 Removing an element from the head of the list is similar in that all remaining elements  must shift toward the head by one position to fill in the gap.
 To remove the element at position :math:`i`, :math:`n - i - 1`
-elements must shift toward the head, as shown in the following slideshow.
+elements must shift toward the head.
 In the average case, insertion or removal requires moving half of the elements, which is :math:`\Theta(n)`.